chziakas/redeval/README.md

 ## LLM Evals

-Inspired by the performance of RLAIF (Lee et al., 2023), LLMs could be as good as humans to judge an LLM action.
-Epiphany introduces the following LLM evals that could be used to automatically detect failure cases.
+LLMs evals utilize an LLM's reasoning to automatically detect failure cases of LLMs.
+Drawing inspiration from RLAIF (Lee et al., 2023), LLMs are expected to be as competent as, or even superior to, humans in evaluating whether LLMs met specific criteria.
+RedEval introduces the following LLM evals.

 **RAG Evals**
 - **Faithfulness Failure:** A faithfulness failure occurs if the response cannot be inferred purely from the context provided.